iegomez/mosquitto-go-auth/docker/README.md

 The example `Dockerfile` will also copy `conf` files present at the current dir as well as set the versions for Go, mosquitto and the plugin.
 Please change values as needed.

-This is just a working example of how a docker image could be built for this project.
+This is just a working example of how a docker image could be built for this project and composed with other images such as a `redis` one for cache (check [docker-compose](docker-compose.yml)).
 Any contributions to make it better are very welcome.